iOS Supervised vs Unsupervised: Benefits of Supervising iOS Devices

 • Granular-level settings of the devices can be controlled and customized

 Essentially, iOS supervision is the best way to start managing Apple devices.
-Driven for business use, these devices can then be further configured with an MDM solution.
+Driven for business-use, these devices can then be further configured with an MDM solution.

-iOS Supervised vs Unsupervised Devices
+Supervised vs Unsupervised Devices

-It is important to note that ‘Supervision’ and ‘Enrollment’ are two different operations performed on an Apple device. iPhones and iPads can also be enrolled in an MDM solution without supervision.
 As stated above, supervision plays together with an MDM solution to manage a device.
 Unsupervised devices can be managed, but only to a certain extent.
 For companies that want to apply policies on devices, supervision is the best way to go about it.

 Here’s a simple table explaining the comparison between supervised and unsupervised devices: